This article was originally published on May 21, 2020 and has since been updated.

 To become certified in this specialty, you need to do 5 years of approved residency training post completion of medical school.
 This involves 1 year of basic clinical training, 3 years of approved residency training in anatomical pathology, and another year of approved residency.

 Anesthesiology (anesthesia) is a diversified specialty where physicians are required to tactically merge their knowledge of physiology and pharmacy and use their technical skills to provide pain management, critical care, and perioperative care.
-To be able to excel in this specialty, one needs to have certain strengths such as the ability to perform under pressure, think quickly in stressful situations, and use your hands to work in a team environment.
+To be able to excel in this specialty, you needs to have certain strengths such as the ability to perform under pressure, think quickly in stressful situations, and use your hands to work in a team environment.
 This specialty does not offer an opportunity to establish a long-term patient-physician relationship.

 Cardiology is one of the many medical doctor specialties where practitioners need to prove their mastery and competence.
 Cardiologists are expected to act as only consultants with respect to cardiovascular disease.
 As a cardiology specialist, you must be able to deal with all kinds of cardiovascular problems associated with hypertensive, rheumatic, and congenital heart disease and with cardiomyopathies.